nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * *Illegal Characters* - Non-alphanumeric characters

-* *Aggregation* - Any collection of objects.
+* *Collection* - Any group of objects.
 In this case, we utilise an ArrayList to store all our objects.

 * *Features* - In this case, we refer to the entire interaction with the various types of objects.
 E.g. any interaction with Staff/Patient/Doctor Appointment/Nurse Schedules/Inventory.